January 11th, 2023 | By: Emma McGowan | Tags: Pitching, Equity & Stocks

-At this stage, many entrepreneurs get so excited that they forget to dot the i’s and cross the t’s on their deal.
+At this stage, many entrepreneurs (or small business owners) get so excited that they forget to dot the i's and cross the t's on their deals.

 It's important that founders thoroughly review any term sheet with a lawyer to make sure they completely understand the deal structure and terms.